DataDog/hiring-engineers/answers.md

 are also calculated for some metrics.

-- To add tags, edit the config file, /etc/dd-agent/datadog.conf to add the desired tags (see images 004), for example:
+- To add tags, edit the config file, /etc/dd-agent/datadog.conf to add the desired tags, for example:

 ![Alt text](./screenshots/004-1-Add-Tags-in-Config.png)